 - Fully vaccinated and recovered are not counted for private meetings.

-- Fully vaccinated and recovered no longer need proof of testing when required (for example for retail, visits to hairdressers or the cinema).
+- Fully vaccinated and recovered no longer need proof of testing when required (for example for visits to hairdressers or the cinema).
 They have the same status as persons who test negative.

 - They must not quarantine when returning from other countries (Exception: Areas with virus variants).